bandframework/Bfrescox/docs/get_started.rst

 The |bfrescox| package is capable of building, installing, and using a |frescox|
 executable on macOS- and Linux-based systems.
 Our test suite presently checks builds with both macOS and Ubuntu.
-We exepect that it would work with other similar Linux operating systems.
+We expect that it would work with other similar Linux operating systems.

 General Installations